Ways to Support

 The World Affairs Seminar

 The Wisconsin World Affairs Council, Inc. dba World Affairs Seminar is a 501(c)3 tax exempt educational organization, certified by the State of Wisconsin Department of Financial Institutions as a Charitable Organization.
 We accept contributions to support operations, student scholarships, and programs.
 Gifts may be made by mail, electronic transfer, or by phone.
 We accept credit cards, cash, checks, and appreciated securities.
 “In Kind” donations may be accepted upon approval of the Executive Director.
 Receipts are provided for all gifts and payments.
 Please check with your tax professional with regard to the deductibility of this gift or payment.
 We greatly appreciate your support.

-The World Affairs Seminar is again offering two major promotions to encourage strong participation.
+The World Affairs Seminar offers two major promotions to encourage participation.
 Those who are timely will be rewarded with a $50.00 discount.
-Those who sponsor four or more attendee’s will receive a $50.00/student delegate reduction in fees.
-If you are both quick and generous take the entire $100.00 off your sponsors’ fee!
+Those who sponsor four or more attendees receive a $50.00/student delegate reduction in fees.
+If you are both quick and generous, take the entire $100.00 off your sponsors’ fee!

 Consider a Financial Donation